you live outside the European Union and need a car for several weeks or

 Open Europe "Buy Back" Program

-Peugeot is represented by Auto Europe.
+Peugeot is represented by our partner, Auto Europe.
 (If you click on the

 link above, you'll be taken to the Peugeot Open Europe page at Auto Europe's Web